 Type: Capital Project

-The City of Minneapolis installed a series of stormwater-absorbing tree trenches along portions of Fillmore Street NE, Buchanan Street NE, and Lincoln St NE (south of 37th Ave NE) in Hoyer Heights as part of a street reconstruction project.
-This pilot project, supported by a $408,582 grant from the MWMO and a $113,459 Minnesota Clean Water Fund grant through the Board of Water and Soil Resources, is among the first in the city to capture and treat runoff directly from the street in a residential neighborhood using tree trenches, which is a type of stormwater best management practice (BMP).
+The City of Minneapolis installed a series of stormwater-absorbing tree trenches south of 37th Avenue NE along portions of Fillmore Street NE, Buchanan Street NE, and Lincoln St NE in the Hoyer Heights area as part of a street reconstruction project.
+This pilot project, supported by a not to exceed $408,582 grant from the MWMO and a $113,459 Minnesota Clean Water Fund grant through the Board of Water and Soil Resources (not to exceed $522,041 total for the project), was among the first in the city to capture and treat runoff directly from the street in a residential neighborhood using tree trenches, which is a type of green stormwater infrastructure.

-The project was planned for the Northeast Stormwater Management Initiative, which seeks to improve water quality and flood resiliency in Columbia Park (including Columbia Golf Course) and the surrounding neighborhoods.
-Hoyer Heights was identified as an area that would benefit from flood mitigation measures, with stormwater modeling suggesting that street flooding will occur in a two-year storm or greater.
+The project was planned as part of the Northeast Stormwater Management Initiative, which seeks to improve water quality and flood resiliency in Columbia Park (including Columbia Golf Course) and the surrounding neighborhoods.
+Hoyer Heights was identified as an area that would benefit from flood mitigation measures, with stormwater modeling suggesting that street flooding would occur in a two-year storm or greater.
 Hoyer Heights also lies within a watershed that received very little water quality treatment prior to discharge to the Mississippi River.
-The MWMO and the City saw the opportunity for a project partnership, in that the City had been planning to reconstruct the streets and replace the sanitary sewer lines in the Hoyer Heights area (part of the Waite Park neighborhood) in 2020.
-Three of the streets, which are currently wider than typical residential streets, were slated to be narrowed for traffic-calming purposes.
-This provided an ideal opportunity to install new stormwater BMPs in the expanded boulevard space.
-The city held three open-house meetings regarding the project, contacted the individual homeowners on the streets where the tree trenches will be constructed, and applied their input in selecting planting schemes.
+The MWMO and the city saw the opportunity for a project partnership, as the city had been planning to reconstruct the streets and replace the sanitary sewer lines in the Hoyer Heights area (part of the Waite Park neighborhood) in 2020.
+Three of the streets were wider than typical residential streets and were slated to be narrowed for traffic-calming purposes.
+This provided an ideal opportunity to install new green stormwater infrastructure in the expanded boulevard space.
+The city held three open-house meetings regarding the project, contacted the individual homeowners on the streets where the tree trenches were constructed, and applied their input in selecting planting schemes.

 Resources for Hoyer Heights Residents